ippontech/blog-usa/posts/go-cli-from-scratch.md

 The first thing to do is more familiar with error handling, we know where templates live and this command requires a template name so we just have to make sure it all exists as expected.

-Then we will define what command will be executed to start the editor, in this case, we will run `vim FILE_NAME`.
+Then we will define what command will be executed to start the editor.
+In this case, we will run `vim FILE_NAME`.
 Before we actually execute the command we need to configure the IO to be sent to our terminal.
 Along with that some simple error handling in case anything goes wrong along the way.

 ```go
 // edit.go